onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/ujo-integration.md

 ## Configuring UJO integration

-In order to configure UJO integration navigate to the `Configuration` tab of the administration console and click the `Identity Providers` tab.
-On the overview that is shown you can select `Add Identity Provider` option.
+To configure UJO integration, navigate to the `Configuration` tab of the administration console and click the `Identity Providers`tab.
+On the overview that is shown, you can select the `Add Identity Provider` option.

 ![Configure UJO integration](img/add-ujo-idp-page.png)